-Google lets you target your ads based on keywords.
+Google lets you target your ads based on specific keywords, too.
 This is where your expertise of the market comes into play most heavily.

-By incorporating keywords that attract commercial property owners looking to repair or newly install a roof, you can very quickly generate a large volume of roofing leads from paid ads.
+Incorporate keywords that attract commercial property owners looking to repair or install a roof.

 Much like your web content, it’s also vitally important to optimize your Google Ads to ensure that the language used within them is relevant and clean.

 Finally, always link your Google Ads to landing pages, not your website home page, as you’re looking to make the process as simple as possible for those browsing the web to fill out your form and become a lead.